Healthcare Identifiers Service for health professionals

 - an organisation where healthcare is provided (a healthcare provider organisation)

-- a health professional (an individual healthcare provider)
+- a health professional (an individual healthcare provider), or

-- an organisation that assists in the delivery of eHealth (a contracted service provider or general supporting organisation)
+- an organisation that helps in the delivery of eHealth (a contracted service provider or general supporting organisation)

-Once an individual healthcare provider or healthcare provider organisation has a healthcare identifier, you must make sure you update the HI Service with any changes, including contact details, employee details, or ownership of organisations.
+If you’re an individual healthcare provider or healthcare provider organisation, you must update the HI Service with any changes, including contact details, employee details, or ownership of organisations.

-Healthcare providers can update most details either through appropriate software or online through HPOS.
-Individual healthcare providers registered with AHPRA will need to contact the agency to update AHPRA registration details.
+You can update most details using appropriate software or online through HPOS.
+Individual healthcare providers registered with AHPRA need to contact them to update AHPRA registration details

-The fastest way to manage details in the HI Service is online through HPOS.
-A Medicare PKI Individual certificate in needed to access HPOS.
+The easiest way to manage details in the HI Service is online through HPOS.
+You’ll need a Medicare PKI Individual certificate.

-Alternatively, your software may have the functionality to manage these details - speak to your software vendor for information about what your software can do.
+Alternatively, your software may have the functionality to manage your details.
+Contact your software vendor for information.

 Healthcare provider organisation representatives can:

-- manage contact details - such as email addresses and telephone numbers - for seed and network organisations
+- manage contact details for seed and network organisations, such as email addresses and phone numbers

 - create new network organisations

-- create and manage Healthcare Provider Directory links to individual healthcare providers working at the organisation
+- create and manage Healthcare Provider Directory entries and links to individual healthcare providers working at the organisation

 - search the Healthcare Provider Directory for healthcare identifiers of other registered healthcare providers